tRICKSTER0707/Desktop-Voice-Assistant/README.md

 # Desktop-Voice-Assistant
-It is a code for voice assistant using python which includes various queries that can be manipulated as per user's need.
+It has codes for voice assistant using python which includes various queries that can be manipulated as per user's need.